McCann’s Local Meats cutting services amid labor shortage

 Business experts with the Chamber of Commerce over Rochester explain the labor shortage goes deeper with how a post-pandemic work environment operates remotely and shifting age groups out of certain jobs.

-“Baby boomers, many of whom thought they’d be in the workforce for another eight to ten years they called it quits,” Marc Cohen, the Chamber of Commerce Chief of Staff explained.
-“And said look we’re throwing in the towel.
+“Baby boomers, many of whom thought they’d be in the workforce for another eight to 10 years, they called it quits,” Marc Cohen, the Chamber of Commerce Chief of Staff explained.
+“And said, ‘Look we’re throwing in the towel.’
 People have a taste of what it’s like to work from home being effective and their outputs great.”

 In this digital age, the Greater Rochester Chamber of Commerce wants employers to know they can reach out further than ever to applicants anywhere with openings free of charge on the Greater Roc Career Portal or RBA Staffing.